Jake Burger Preview, Player Props: Marlins vs. Nationals

 Jake Burger At The Plate

-- Burger leads Miami with 92 hits, batting .244 this season with 49 extra-base hits.
+- Burger leads Miami in total hits (94) this season while batting .242 with 50 extra-base hits.

-- Among qualified hitters in MLB play, he ranks 105th in batting average, 113th in on-base percentage, and 11th in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 110th, his on-base percentage ranks 121st, and he is 14th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.